MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-powershell-install.md

 Azure PowerShell provides a set of cmdlets that use the Azure Resource Manager model for managing your Azure Stack resources.

 To work with your cloud, you must install Azure Stack compatible PowerShell modules.
 Azure Stack uses the **AzureRM** module rather than the newer **AzureAZ** module used in global Azure.
-In addition, you need to use *API profiles* to specify the compatible endpoints for the Azure Stack resource providers.
+You also need to use *API profiles* to specify the compatible endpoints for the Azure Stack resource providers.

 API profiles provide a way to manage version differences between Azure and Azure Stack.
 An API version profile is a set of Azure Resource Manager PowerShell modules with specific API versions.
 Each cloud platform has a set of supported API version profiles.
 For example, Azure Stack supports a specific profile version such as **2019-03-01-hybrid**.
 When you install a profile, the Azure Resource Manager PowerShell modules that correspond to the specified profile are installed.